curranConcepts/curranConcepts/README.md

  🔭 I’m currently working on a React contractor tool, and a medicinal teas API

- 🌱 I’m currently learning algorithims and data structures
+ 📖 I'm currently reading "Clean code" by Robbert C. Martin and "A Scanner Darkly" by Philip K. Dick

  🎏 I’m open to collaborate on Projects with other developers